kurotetsuka/papers/src/turing_criticism.md

 improvements.
 Additionally, when useful, I will discuss new relevant evidence that has been produced since the original work.
-In doing so, I attempt not to dismiss the validity or value of the original work, but to strengthen Turing's thesis beyond any doubt.
+In doing so, I attempt not to dismiss the validity or value of the original work, but to strengthen Turing's thesis beyond any resonable doubt.
 Machines are definitely and provably capable of true intelligence, human-like and otherwise.

 ## 2.0 Criticisms {#crits}